Mexican Spanish Vs. European Spanish: Common Mistakes You Should Know About

 When I was a kid, I thought that it was the same time of day everywhere Spanish was spoken.
 Eventually, I figured out that that’s not true, of course.
 And as I grew up, I learned that time was not the only difference between Mexico, where I’m from, and Spain.
-Even when sharing the same language, Mexican Spanish and European Spanish have little differences between them that beginners and more advanced learners should know about.
+Even when sharing the same language, Mexican Spanish and European Spanish have many little differences between them that beginners and more advanced learners should know about.

-Commit the following little differences to memory, and then when you’re done, check out Babbel’s new Mexican Spanish courses.
+Commit the following little differences to memory, and then when you’re done, check out Babbel’s Mexican Spanish courses.

 It is strange to hear the name of your country pronounced differently than what you’re used to, but as a young learner of English, I became aware of the difference in pronunciation between the English and Spanish “x,” and things got really strange when I saw that Spaniards wrote “Méjico.”
 Another thing that caught my attention was the way Spaniards pronounce the “j.”
 American English does not have this sound, which is similar to the sound of the letter “h” in “hello” and “home,” but pronounced more strongly.